-- In the image is visually decent, scales very well, and makes it obvious where banners were busted. - Iblank" to send a built-in transparent image.
-This makes banners disappear completely, but makes it hard to detect where Privoxy has blocked images on a given page and complicates troubleshooting if Privoxy has blocked innocent images, like navigation icons. - Itarget-url to send a redirect to target-url.
+- ◊ "pattern" to send a built-in checkerboard pattern image.
+The image is visually decent, scales very well, and makes it obvious where banners were busted. - ◊ "blank" to send a built-in transparent image.
+This makes banners disappear completely, but makes it hard to detect where Privoxy has blocked images on a given page and complicates troubleshooting if Privoxy has blocked innocent images, like navigation icons. - ♦ "target-url" to send a redirect to target-url.
 You can redirect to any image anywhere, even in your local filesystem via "file:///" URL.
 (But note that not all browsers support redirecting to a local file system).